okansungur/AI/Diabetes/README.md

 **Tom  Mitchell**

 ##### Types of Machine learning Algorithms
 1- *Supervised Learning*: Input data(training data) and has a  label or result . ex: Spam/not-spam.
-Classification, Regression,Ensemble Methods,Neural Networks,Probabilistic Models, Hyperparameter Optimization, Evaluation and Metrics, Feature Engineering, Regularization, Transfer Learning, 2- *Unsupervised Learning*: Input data is not labeled and does not have a known result. ex: Grouping students  by marks.Key techniques in unsupervised learning:Clustering,Dimensionality Reduction, Density Estimation,Association Rule Learning,Matrix Factorization,Generative Models,Manifold Learning,Self-Organizing Maps (SOMs)
+Classification, Regression,Ensemble Methods,Neural Networks,Probabilistic Models, Hyperparameter Optimization, Evaluation and Metrics, Feature Engineering, Regularization, Transfer Learning

+2- *Unsupervised Learning*: Input data is not labeled and does not have a known result. ex: Grouping students  by marks.Key techniques in unsupervised learning:Clustering,Dimensionality Reduction, Density Estimation,Association Rule Learning,Matrix Factorization,Generative Models,Manifold Learning,Self-Organizing Maps (SOMs)

-3- *Semi-Supervised Learning*: (Speech Recognition) Input data is a mixture of labeled and unlabeled examples. ex: a photo archive where only some of the images are labeled, (e.g. dog, cat, person) and the majority are unlabeled.\
+3- *Semi-Supervised Learning*: (Speech Recognition) Input data is a mixture of labeled and unlabeled examples. ex: a photo archive where only some of the images are labeled, (e.g. dog, cat, person) and the majority are unlabeled.

 4- *Reinforcement Learning*: A goal-oriented learning based on interaction with environment.
-Autonomous cars.
+Autonomous cars.Robotics, Games, Mouse Neurons learn to play Pong doom, incubator.

 ###### Supervised Machine Learning